iBrokeTheCode/python-projects/projects/number_guessing_game/README.md

 - **Difficulty Levels:** Implement difficulty levels to change the range of the random number.
 - **Limited Attempts:** Limit the number of attempts the user can make.
-- **Score Tracking:** Keep track of the user's scores and display them.
 - **GUI:** Create a graphical user interface (GUI) using Tkinter, PyQt, Flet etc.
 - **Multiplayer Mode:** Implement a multiplayer mode where multiple users can guess the number.
-- **Hints:** Add hints to help the user guess the number.
-- **Online Leaderboard:** Implement an online leaderboard to track the user's scores.
-- **Logging:** Implement a logging system to track game attempts and potential errors.